Python provides several methods for calculating the number of frames in a video.

 Total frames: 230

-Since this is a video editing library, it can handle many video formats and codecs.
-It provides a high-level easy functions to integrate into your project.
+Since this is a video editing library, it can handle a wide range of video formats and codecs.
+It provides high-level, easy functions to integrate into your project.

-The time complexity is O(1) because it calculates based on fps and duration.
+The time complexity is O(1) because it is calculated based on fps and duration.

 The space complexity is O(1) because of constant space usage.